Akhzivland: History

 In 1970, the Israeli government sent bulldozers to demolish the home in which Avivi had been living.
 In protest, Eli founded Akhzivland in 1971, setting up a hostel and a museum inside the former home of the mukhtar of Az-Zeeb.
 The micronation became a tourist site—described by Haaretz as a "hippie micro state"—attracting artists, models, writers, politicians, and countercultural figures, including Shimon Peres, Bar Refaeli, Sophia Loren, and Paul Newman.

 The micronation elected Avivi to be President (according to the constitution "The president is democratically elected by his own vote"), established a flag and national anthem, and even issued passports.
 For a certain time, visitors’ passports received a special stamp.
 Following the founding of Akhzivland, Avivi was arrested and detained, but was released 10 days later after a judge ruled that the charge of "Creation of a Country Without Permission" did not exist.
 After Avivi sued the Israeli government, a court ruled to lease the area to Avivi for 99 years, but did not rule on the legal status of the state.

-In 1971, six Palestinian gunmen infiltrated Israel by sea from Lebanon, landing on the beach of Achziv.
+In 1971, six Palestinian gunmen belonging to Fatah (back then known as the "Palestinian National Liberation"), infiltrated Israel by sea from Lebanon with the intention of kidnapping Avivi, landing on the beach of Achziv.
 One of the gunmen entered the house but was stopped at gunpoint by Avivi's wife, Rina, dropping his weapon and a bag of grenades.
 Two more gunmen were caught by the Israel Defense Forces (IDF) at the boat, while the other three were captured inland.

 Akhzivland now contains a guest house, beachfront campground, and a museum of local findings from the sea and seashore.